14islands/14islands-com-v2/app/blog/_posts/2016-03-24-trends-at-sxsw-interactive-2016.md

 ## Conversational UIs

 Today there is an app for most products and services we use.
-As more companies become technology driven and objects around us smarter; Downloading an app to interact with all these things will be time consuming and requires much effort to manage.
+We love our apps, but as more companies become technology driven and objects around us smarter; Downloading an app to interact with all these things might not always be the best solution.

-One solution to this problem are chat bots and personal assistants that make it possible to communicate to services using our normal way of interacting.
+One idea is to use chat bots and personal assistants to make it possible to communicate to services using our normal way of interacting.

 ### Make a connection, with a bot.